SQL Data Comparison - User Manual

 The screen by default displays only rows that have differences or that exist only on one of the sides.
 You can switch on and off portions of the data shown by clicking the filter icons above the results grid.

-The results grid allows for sorting of the data by each column.
+The results grid allows for the sorting of the data by each column.
 Sometimes the simple view is not sufficient and additional analysis is required.
 In such cases, you can export the comparison results to Excel by clicking the icon at the bottom of the screen.
-Excel provides advanced features, charting, pivot tables etc that you can use to analyse data.
+Excel provides advanced features, charting, pivot tables, etc that you can use to analyze data.

 Check other articles describing various aspects of the usage of Selectcompare.